 A Turnsheet is the a PDF document that contains all the information regarding the character’s turnsheet, player orders and results.

 Checks & Saves #

 Checks and Saves are used whenever an adventurer faces critical situations where they have to see if their chance to resist something or to notice something is successful or not.

 Time is measured and recorded based on the real-world’s calendar.
 Although it is hard, if not impossible, to accurately dove-tail that to the ‘in world’ timeframe of every player character’s experience all the time.
 The frequency of the turnaround can and will vary, maybe from days to weeks apart.
 Your character may spend several turns dealing with a situation which spans maybe a few hours or days, while the game’s calendar has moved on several weeks or more.
 Your character might enter a dungeon in the winter and resurface in the spring, though had only spent a few days underground.

-The website is used to bring players together, its the diplomacy hub, the central place to immerse yourself into the rich detail the game combined with active players create and expand.
+The Website is used to bring players together, its the diplomacy hub, the central place to immerse yourself into the rich detail active players create and expand.
 The website contains the Library (rules & game setting), Tavern Talk (the public message board), Vault (data & files), Adventurers (listing & profiles) and Alliances (see below).

 There are three types of Alliances; Guilds, Societies and Factions.
 These alliances are not directly ‘in-game’ but rather available for players to communicate and share amongst logically grouped adventurers.
 All alliances are made available on the game’s website.

 Guilds are available by invitation only.
 There is one for each class and players are made a member of their class’ guild.
 Guilds are run by players.